OSGConnect/connectbook/start/software/compiling-applications.md

 A compiler is a program that is used to peform source code compilation.
-The GNU Compiler Collection (GCC) is a common, open source collection of compilers with support for C, C++, fotran, and other languages, and includes important libraries for supporting your compilation and sometimes software executation.
-Your software compilation may require certain versions of a compiler which should be noted in the installtion instructions or system dependencies documention.
+The GNU Compiler Collection (GCC) is a common, open source collection of compilers with support for C, C++, fotran, and other languages, and includes important libraries for supporting your compilation and sometimes software execution.
+Your software compilation may require certain versions of a compiler which should be noted in the installation instructions or system dependencies documention.
 Currently the login nodes have `GCC 4.8.5` as the default version, but newer versions of GCC may also be available - to learn more please contact <support@osgconnect.net>.